According to the U.S. Consumer Product Safety Commission (CPSC), over 50 million Americans do their running on the Treadmill each year.

 Marathon Training on a Treadmill

 One thing is for sure.
-If you are training for an event then it helps to have a treadmill at home.
+If you are training for an event, then it helps to have a treadmill at home.

-The ever-changing terrain outside will help you build stability for the race track and there is no substitute for that.
+The ever-changing terrain outside will help you build stability for the race track, and there is no substitute for that.

-Do both if you like to take part in events and love to have PBs (personal best timings) and podium finishes.
+Do both if you like participating in events and love having PBs (personal best timings) and podium finishes.